mahoney1/docs/animaltracking-tutorial.md

 ## Step 5.
 Execute transactions and test out integration of new events, queries from the IBP SaaS environment

-1. From the IBP VS Code extension, expand the channel `channel` and the `animaltracking@0.0.1` instantiated contract to reveal the list of available transactions - scroll down and select the `setupdemo` transaction and right-click on it.
+1. From the IBP VS Code extension, expand the channel `channel` and the `animaltracking-ts@0.0.1` instantiated contract to reveal the list of available transactions - scroll down to the `setupdemo` transaction.

-2. Right-click and click 'Submit Transaction' and hit ENTER to accept all the default prompts - this will populate our ledger with some new registrations.
+2. Right-click on `setupdemo` and click 'Submit Transaction' and when prompted, supply a value of "IBP" inside the 'parameter' prompt -  hit ENTER to accept all the remaining default prompts - this will populate our ledger with some new registrations and which are prefixed 'IBP' - so we can see the data is different in our dashboard.

 3. Click on the terminal window in VS Code and from the `animaltracking/typescript/client/lib` subdirectory: start our IBP event listener process from the command prompt as follows: